 All of our coworkers are on Eastern Time, a 6 hour time difference, which was the PERFECT scenario for us.

 In Spain, most workers start their day between 8 and 9, work until 1pm, then take an extended siesta break in the middle of the day until around 4pm.
 At 4, they head back into work and finish up between 8 and 9.

 My wife and I decided to spend each morning exploring and heading out on excursions, then checked into work at 1pm.
-This started our day at 7am EST, with a couple focused hours of planning and execution before our coworkers and clients made it into the office.
-Then we had 5 hrs of overlapping collaborative time.
+This started our day at 7am EST, with a couple of focused hours of planning and execution before our coworkers and clients made it into the office.
+Then we had five hrs of overlapping collaborative time.